michaelblack/lazy/README.md

 lazy.h
 ------
-lazy.h contains four functions that work with 'promises'.
+lazy.h contains functions that work with 'promises'.
 A promise is a stucture that holds information on how to call a function with already given arguments.

 | Signature | Description |
 | --- | --- |